 The diverse collection encompasses works from the 18th century to modern times that come from many countries around the world.
 The collection consists of paintings, sculptures, prints, rare books and Judaic ritual objects such as menorahs, spice boxes, crowns, rimmonim (Torah finials), pointers, breast plates and a unique tik.

-The museum features objects from the collection as well as visiting exhibits throughout the year.
+The gallery area features objects from the collection as well as visiting exhibits throughout the year.

-Visit the Rissman Family Kol Ami Museum and see some of its treasures.
+Visit the Rissman Family Kol Ami Collection and see some of its treasures.